• Skip to primary navigation

 The quickest way is to use a food processor.
 Alternatively, you can crumble the bread with your hand and grate the vegetables and cheese before blending them with the chickpeas and spices using an immersion blender.

-• Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
-Brush the holes of a mini-muffin pan with olive oil (the Amazon affiliate link opens in a new tab).
-If you don't have one, you can bake the vegetarian chickpea meatballs on a baking tray lined with parchment paper, but I like using the pan.
+Use a mini-muffin pan with olive oil.
+If you don't have one, bake them on a baking sheet lined with parchment paper, but I like using the pan.
 The balls will keep their shape better, will be prettier, and more evenly golden.

 four pictures of grating and mixing breadcrumbs, cheese, vegetables and chickpeas in a thermomix.